Strong coupling between a single-photon and a two-photon Fock state

-A further direct consequence of the achieved photonic strong coupling is the observation of interference between a probe at $\omega$ ($2 \omega$) and a control tone at $2 \omega$ ($\omega$) both at the single-photon power level, resulting in the amplification or suppression of the transmitted amplitude of probe signals.
+A further direct consequence of the achieved photonic strong coupling is the observation of interference between a probe at $\omega$ ($2 \omega$) and a control tone at $2 \omega$ ($\omega$) both at the single-photon power level, resulting in the amplification or suppression of the transmitted amplitude of probe signals~\cite{Astafiev2010PRL}.
 The amplification and suppression are phase dependent, just as in the case of degenerate parametric amplifiers~\cite{Tsai2008APL, Lehnert2008NP}.
 The difference is that a much stronger pump tone is not needed here, and we observe these interference phenomena at an incredibly low-power limit (average photon number in the resonator below one).
 The results are shown in Fig.~\ref{fig4}.
 Changing the phase of the control tones, we can see that the transmitted amplitude of the signal at the $n=2$ ($n=1$) mode (signal field) is amplified or suppressed periodically with visibility approaching 1.
 It turns out that the visibility of the interference for the signal at $2 \omega$ becomes relevant for higher intensities of the control signal (at $\omega$) (see Fig.~\ref{fig4}c,d) with respect to what is observed for the signal at $\omega$ (see Fig.~\ref{fig4}a,b).
 Conversely, to obtain a high visibility for interference at $\omega$, it requires a larger probe signal at $\omega$.
 This difference originates from the fact that the interference at $2 \omega$ requires the stimulated conversion of two photons of the control tone.
-On the contrary, the probe signal at $\omega$ receives photon pairs from the down conversion of photons at $2 \omega$ of the control tone.
+On the contrary, the probe signal at $\omega$ receives {two photons} from the down conversion of photons at $2 \omega$ of the control tone.
+The observed tilting in the experimental data is attributed to a slight change in the phase of the signal when adjusting the output power.
+These two-tone interference data are well reproduced (except, of course, for the tilting) by numerical calculations based on the generalized master equations including a two-tone interaction term [see Supplementary Eq.~(36)], shown in Fig.~\ref{fig4}b,d.